“Can you hear me?”

 Content continues below ad

-Tech supportsergey-causelove/ShutterstockIf someone claiming to be from Microsoft, Apple, or another tech company calls to ask if you’ve had computer problems, just say no and hang up.
+sergey-causelove/ShutterstockIf someone claiming to be from Microsoft, Apple, or another tech company calls to ask if you’ve had computer problems, just say no and hang up.
 “No one is ‘watching’ your computer for signs of a virus,” says Velasquez.
 Those scammers won’t fix the problem—they’ll make it worse by installing malware, says Sileo.
 What’s worse, you might not connect those later problems to that scam call.
 The fake tech support put it in your head that your computer is slow, so you might think it’s normal when you notice it's lagging later on, he says.
-Find out how fake apps could be stealing your data.
+These are the 20 tricks cyber scammers use to hack your stuff.

 Content continues below ad